abeflores/Object_Detection_Supermarket/README.md

 To run train script
 >python train.py --data SKU-110K.yaml --cfg yolov5n.yaml --weights yolov5n.pt --batch-size 16 --epochs 30 --device 0

 This will train the model (Yolov5 nano) with the SKU-110K dataset (it will download it if necessary).
-The only class in this dataset is product, therefore, the model only will learn to detect products.
+The only class in this dataset is the product, therefore, the model only will learn to detect products.
 To teach the model how to detect missing products, labeling hundred of images needs to be done.
-As a result a new dataset will be created and the yaml file for data will change (2 classes has to be defined in it).
+As a result, a new dataset will be created and the yaml file for data will change (2 classes have to be defined in it).
-In utils folder there are several scripts to help in that process.
-To create a subset of data to do the labeling, to merge the label for the two classes, etc.
+In the utils folder, there are several scripts to help in that process.
+To create a subset of data to do the labeling, merge the label for the two classes, etc.

 ## Notebooks